 - You can soon return to your normal diet after the surgery, simply start with light meals during initial days.

-Laparoscopic cholecystectomy has a rare chance complication as it is a precise and most common procedure.
+Laparoscopic cholecystectomy has a rare chance of any complication as it is a precise and most common procedure.
 Patients after surgery recover really quickly and resume normal daily activities quickly.
-Rarely, the surgeon impacts the adjacent organs in the body.
-Talk to the surgeon or your doctor for more details.
+Consult with the general surgeon or your doctor for more details.